wso2/docs-apk/en/docs/tutorials/grpc-api-management.md

 ## Enable request and response mediation for a gRPC API

-In this tutorial, we will be adding mediation for gRPC APIs with Interceptor services.
+In this tutorial, we will be adding mediation for gRPC APIs with Interceptor services in Kubernetes Gateway.

 Interceptor configurations can be used to carry out transformations and mediation on the requests and responses.
 Request interceptor gets triggered before sending the request to the backend.
 Response interceptor gets triggered before responding to the client.
 Here, an interceptor is a separate microservice that handles the request, response, or both request and response transformations.